bahrus/xtal-element/README.md

 Two libraries recommended as compatible with xtal-element are [iff-diff](https://github.com/bahrus/iff-diff) and [laissez-dom](https://github.com/bahrus/laissez-dom).

+## Inversion of View [TODO]

+Since XtalPattern uses a public property "mainTemplate", to trigger the rendering process, this property can be passed in, rather than be supplied from within.
+As long as the keys used to identify the critical UI elements are in sync, the code should work seamlessly with a potentially large number of UI varations.
+If no main template is provided within, the web component will sit there, displaying the light children, until the consumer of each instance passes in a "mainTemplate" property.
+"Lookless / white label components" taken to the extreme.

+More realistically, a web component can have a default view, which can be overriden by the consumer.
+This allows the same logic to be used, but with a user supplied variation of that is desired.

+XtalPattern uses reserved property name "byomt" -- bring your own main template, to signify this.
+This property blocks passing in the internally defined template view.

+XtalPattern also supports "bring your own style template", "byost" corresponding to the optional styleTemplate property.

 ### Jarring Segue

 As we've seen, being able to choose exactly what utility functions to aid in developing web components means a certain amount of ceremony is required for each component.
 This ceremony seems worthwhile when developing long-serving web components meant to be used in a large variety of settings (highly reusable, compatible with all frameworks, capable of being loaded in different ways).